-Figure 8: Police recorded offences involving but since 2014 there has been a steady increase instrument have risen for the fourth year running
+Figure 8: Police recorded offences in volvences recorded or sharp instrument have risen for the fourth year running

 - 1. Police recorded crime data are not designated as National Statistics. - 2.
 Police recorded knife or sharp instrument offences data are submitted via an additional special collection.
 This special collection includes the offences: homicide; attempted murder; threats to kill; assault with injury and assault with intent to cause serious harm; robbery; rape; and sexual assault.